RTcmix/rtcmix.github.io/reference/instruments/WAVY.md

 p8 | combination expression | "a + b", "a - b", "a * b", etc.; see the Usage Notes below | no | no |
 p9 | pan | 0-1 stereo; 0.5 is middle | yes | yes | default: 0.5 |

-   p6 (oscil A wavetable) and p7 (oscil B wavetable) should be references to pfield table-handles.
+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

 Author:  John Gibson, 6/15/05